MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 As with copy operations, backup and restore operations typically require a few extra steps when Customer Insights - Journeys is installed.

 > [!IMPORTANT]
-> Unlike the copy operation or backup and restore to a different environment, backup and restore on the SAME environment maintains all of the analytics and interaction data.
-Analytics data are restored back to the point in time for which you have selected the restore as long as you are restoring to the same environment.
+> Unlike the copy operation or backup and restore to a different environment, backup and restore on the *same* environment maintains all of the analytics and interaction data.
+Analytics data are restored back to the point in time for which you have selected the restore, as long as you're restoring to the same environment.
 For all backup and restore operations, journeys and emails need to be republished to ensure that any journeys that ran during the period between the restore date and the current day are not inadvertently re-run, duplicating messaging to your customers.

 > [!WARNING]
 > If you restore data in Customer Insights - Journeys, all consents will return to the state they were in at the time backup was made.
 This may result in consent data being obsolete.
 To avoid complications, export all consent data into Excel before starting the restore process and use it as a reference after the restore is completed.